What your career path eventually comes down to

 - no one asks you anything

-The sooner you can get to no. 6 - not for a paycheck or for anything else, but to be worth your salt - the sooner you'll start scratching the surface, in any field.
-So, there's a direct correlation between curiosity + hustle and career success.
+The sooner you can get to number six, not for a paycheck or anything else, but to be worth your salt, the sooner you’ll start scratching the surface in any field.
+So, there’s a direct correlation between curiosity, hustle, and career success.

 - Don’t job hop for money.
 Gauge and bet on opportunities.
 Know when to exit.